Open-XR-Lab/cosmoshox-wiki/README.md

-# Welcome to the Cosmoshox Student Team Wiki
+# Cosmoshox Student Team Wiki

 Welcome to the Cosmoshox team!
 This wiki is your central hub for information, resources, and guidelines as we work together on NASA challenges.